+2 PFCI made of fibre-reinforced composite, including bonded joints, sandwiches and potted inserts, which are classified safe life and which are not low-risk fracture items in conformance with 8.4.4.3, are treated as fracture critical items, in conformance with 6.2.2.

-8.4.4.36.2.2Composite overwraps of COPV and other composite overwrapped pressurized hardware shall be in conformance with clause 8.2 and ECSS-E-ST-32-02, as minimum.
+Composite overwraps of COPV and other composite overwrapped pressurized hardware shall be in conformance with clause 8.2 and ECSS-E-ST-32-02, as minimum.

 1 This means that these composite PFCI do not need to be fully compliant with the detailed requirements of this clause 8.4.

 2 For the attachments of pressurized hardware, which are not part of the pressurized shell, no special requirements are specified in 8.2 and ECSS-E-ST-32-02.
-Composite, bonded and sandwich attachment hardware follows the rules of this clause 8.4 to prevent catastrophic or critical hazards.
+Composite, bonded and sandwich attachment hardware follows the rules of this clause 8.4 to prevent catastrophic hazards.

 Defect assessment